Vertical-tillage is a good tool for farmers who want to till, yet still preserve residue. Like all tools, though, it has limitations.

 Still, some tillage strategies move a lot more soil than others do.

 “The more tillage you do, the more it can impact things,” says DeJong-Hughes.
 “Soil that is not well aggregated can break apart and blow away very easily.
-So, the more tillage you do, the more the soil is easier to move.”
+So, the more tillage you do, the easier the soil is to move.”

 This shatters soil structure and leaves soils prone to erosion, she says, leaving only 10% to 15% residue on top.
 Moldboard plowing also fuels loss of soil carbon that escapes into the atmosphere.
 This lost carbon deprives the soil of a way to build organic matter that benefits soil in myriad ways, from boosting water infiltration to better using nutrients.